 The crucial difference in the two descriptions is the breeding donor Long Point Lime versus Lemon Kush.

-Long Point Lime is an unknown cultivar with zero legitimate backstory available via deep research.
-In contrast, Lemon Kush was apparently at one time an HSC cultivar for sale as photoperiod seeds, described by HSC as follows:
+Long Point Lime is an unknown cultivar that has zero identifiable backstory.
+In contrast, Lemon Kush was apparently at one time an HSC cultivar for sale as photoperiod non-fem seeds, described by HSC as follows:

 “Lemon Kush is a mostly Indica from Humboldt Seed Company and can be cultivated indoors, outdoors and greenhouse (Where the plants will need a flowering time of ±55 days) Humboldt Seed Company’s Lemon Kush also available as feminized seeds.